biasedbit/BBHTTP/README.md

     } error:nil];
     ```

-    > No need to delete the file if the download fails midway; hotpotato will take care of keeping everything clean.
+    > No need to delete the file if the download fails midway; BBHTTP will take care of keeping everything clean.

 * A *power-dev* API when you need that extra bit of control: